-The Issuer believes that the factors described below represent the risks inherent in investing in Covered Bonds issued under the Programme, but the inability of the Issuer and the CBC to pay interest, principal or other amounts on or in connection with any Covered Bonds or the Guarantee, as applicable, may occur for other reasons and the Issuer does not represent that the statements below regarding the risks of holding any Covered Bonds are exhaustive.
-Additional risks not currently known to the Issuer or what the Issuer now views as immaterial may also have a material adverse effect on the Issuer's future business, operating results or financial condition and affect an investment in Covered Bonds issued under the Programme.
+The Issuer and the CBC believe that the factors described below represent the risks inherent in investing in Covered Bonds issued under the Programme, but the inability of the Issuer and the CBC to pay interest, principal or other amounts on or in connection with any Covered Bonds or the Guarantee, as applicable, may occur for other reasons and the Issuer and the CBC do not represent that the statements below regarding the risks of holding any Covered Bonds are exhaustive.
+Additional risks not currently known to the Issuer or the CBC or what the Issuer or the CBC now views as immaterial may also have a material adverse effect on the Issuer's or the CBC's future business, operating results or financial condition and affect an investment in Covered Bonds issued under the Programme.
 Prospective investors should also read the detailed information set out elsewhere in this Base Prospectus, and reach their own views prior to making any investment decision.

 Before making an investment decision with respect to any Covered Bonds, prospective investors should form their own opinions, consult their own stockbroker, bank manager, lawyer, accountant or other financial, legal and tax advisers and carefully review the risks entailed by an investment in the Covered Bonds and consider such an investment decision in the light of the prospective investor's personal circumstances.
+The sequence in which the risk factors are presented below, and any quantitative historical impacts and sensitivities included, are not indicative of their likelihood of occurrence or the potential magnitude of their financial consequences in the future.